 Another similar experience is a Thames Afternoon Tea Cruise – where you can enjoy a selection of sandwiches, pastries, scones and teas whilst taking in some of London’s most iconic sights.

-How about this?:Enjoy a quintessentially British treat aboard a sightseeing cruise along the River Thames.
+Try this for size:Enjoy a quintessentially British treat aboard a sightseeing cruise along the River Thames.
 Nibble on scones with cream and jam, cakes, and sandwiches with your choice of tea or coffee.

 Personally, I'd opt to book afternoon tea and a Thames sightseeing cruise separately instead.
 The afternoon tea experience onboard isn't enough for me to justify it's cost versus a hop-on hop-off sightseeing ticket and a land-based afternoon tea experience.
 However, in terms of convenience, this two-in-one experience wins hands-down.